Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 ## Summary annotation {#summary-annotation}

-There is one special annotation `anno_summary()` which is only for one-column heatmap or one-row heatmap (we can say the heatmap only contains a vector).
+There is one special annotation `anno_summary()` which only work with one-column heatmap or one-row heatmap (we can say the heatmap only contains a vector).
 It shows summary statistics for the vector in the heatmap.
 If the corresponding vector is discrete, the summary annotation is presented as barplots and if the vector is continuous, the summary annotation is boxplot. `anno_summary()` is